-In a match-up of top-10 teams, Weinke and Florida State showed why they were one of the favorites in the preseason to battle for a national championship.
-The ‘Noles beat the tenth-ranked Clemson Tigers 54-7 thanks to their star quarterback passing for over 500 yards for the second time in four games.
+In a matchup of top-10 teams, Weinke and Florida State showed why they were one of the favorites in the preseason to battle for a national title.
+The 'Noles beat the tenth-ranked Clemson Tigers 54-7 thanks to their star quarterback passing for over 500 yards for the second time in four games.

 Weinke completed 27-of-43 passes for 521 yards, two touchdowns and no interceptions.
 FSU had three players go over 100 yards with Snoop Minnis leading the way with 163 yards and a touchdown on four receptions.